Cerfa 2086 Common Errors: The 7 Mistakes That Trigger a French Crypto Reassessment (2026)

 - One 3916-bis per foreign account — always.

-Wag3s Folio computes the 150 VH bis method with portfolio valuation at each disposal, applies the all-or-nothing €305 test and the 2026 PFU 31.4%, excludes crypto-to-crypto from taxable lines, and lists foreign accounts for the 3916-bis — eliminating the seven errors by construction and reconciling against DAC8-reported data.
-See the Folio product page.
+Wag3s Folio computes the 150 VH bis method with a portfolio valuation at each disposal, applies the all-or-nothing €305 test and the 2026 PFU at 31.4%, keeps crypto-to-crypto off the taxable lines, and lists foreign accounts for the 3916-bis — closing off the seven errors by construction and reconciling against DAC8-reported data.
+On a genuinely complex 2086 it is meant to produce a defensible draft for a qualified French expert-comptable to review, not to be the final word.

 Further reading